How to recycle your food waste

 - Put your kerbside caddy (not your kitchen caddy) out for collection, along with your other recycling boxes and bags, every week

-Please line your caddies with special compostable caddy liners, which you can buy from the supermarket.
-This helps contain the food waste and is more hygienic for you and our recycling crews.
+Please line your caddies with special compostable caddy liners, which you can buy from the supermarket and online.
+This helps contain the food waste and is more hygienic for you and our recycling crews when tied up and put into the kerbside caddy.
 Alternatively wrap your food waste in a sheet of newspaper or kitchen roll.
-Please do not use plastic bags.
+Please do not use plastic bags which don't bio-degrade.

 If you want to buy compostable caddy liners, the kitchen caddy is 7 litres and the kerbside caddy is 23 litres.